dmdm8283/FallingBallGame/README.md

-this a school project L
+this a school project - Minh

 description:
 Game demo where the player aims and shoot projectiles bursts into an increasing number of entities.